 Google the term “social impact company” or “social impact organizations,” and it is difficult to find an official definition.
 Broadly speaking, social impact companies are organizations that prioritize doing work that consciously, systemically and sustainably serves or attempts to solve a local or global community need.

 The goal of social impact companies differs from the typical corporate social responsibility approach in that making or supporting positive social change is prioritized in all of a social impact company’s work, while CSR tends to be a secondary organizational value.
-Think carefully selecting clients, projects, and suppliers based on the impact they have on the world, vs. mobilizing employees every few months to volunteer for a local nonprofit.
+Think carefully selecting clients, projects, and suppliers based on their impact on the world vs. mobilizing employees every few months to volunteer for a local nonprofit.
 The latter is still a decisive action, but it is not a sustained, systemic change.

 So why do social impact companies matter?
-There is no denying that demonstrating positive social impact can increase the appeal of a company to consumers and job seekers.
-It offers people the choice to work for or do business with companies that are committing their time, their skills, and in many cases a small portion of profits to making positive social change.
+There is no denying that demonstrating positive social impact can increase a company’s appeal to consumers and job seekers.
+It offers people the choice to work for or do business with companies that are committing their time, their skills, and in many cases, a small portion of profits to making positive social change.
 Still, the (positive) repercussions of social impact companies go beyond that.

 “Social impact strategy is

 anyeffort to create public value that is systematic, sustainable and innovative.
 Effectively creating social impact is an essential challenge to all organizations regardless of geography or sector.”